gofiber/fiber/middleware/etag/README.md

 ## Examples

-First import the middleware from Fiber,
+Import the middleware package that is part of the Fiber web framework

 ```go
 import (